boldflight/BibleConverter/test_EPUB/output/Amos.md

 and you deny justice to the needy at the city gate.
 [13] For this reason whoever is smart keeps quiet in such a time, for it is an evil time.

+[14] Seek good and not evil so you can live!
 Then the Lord God of Heaven’s Armies just might be with you, as you claim he is.
 [15] Hate what is wrong, love what is right.